 Fuel burning appliances are the main source of CO.
 Common fuels are natural gas, gasoline, kerosene, coal, propane, oil, or wood.
-CO can be produced if fuel burning appliances aren’t vented or working right.
+CO can be produced at dangerous levels if fuel burning appliances aren’t vented or working right.
 Most fuel burning appliances are safe if they have been correctly installed and maintained.
-All fuel burning appliances need to be vented outside.
-Unvented appliances may not be safe.
-A fireplace for example, burns wood and smoke escapes out through the chimney.
-Electric appliances don’t burn fuel and don’t make CO.
+All fuel burning appliances need to be vented outside as unvented appliances are not safe.
+For example, a fireplace burns wood and smoke escapes out through the chimney.
+Likewise, other fuel appliances have chimneys or flues for the dangerous gases to escape.
+Electric appliances alternatively don’t burn fuel and don’t make CO.

 Specific home sources of CO include: